Amino Acid Gummies: The Manufacturing Challenges Nobody Warns You About

 Grittiness usually starts with raw material details

-One of the fastest ways to make an amino gummy feel “cheap” is a sandy bite.
-That experience is often driven by factors that don’t show up on a basic COA review.
+The fastest way to make an amino gummy feel “cheap” is a sandy bite.
+That experience often comes from factors that don’t show up on a basic COA: particle size that’s too large or inconsistent, partial dissolution in a high-solids syrup system, or recrystallization during curing or storage.

 Packaging is part of the formulation

-Amino acid gummies tend to sit close to the edge of moisture stability, which means the package can either protect the product-or slowly push it into failure.
+Amino acid gummies tend to sit close to the edge of moisture stability, so the package can either protect the product or push it into failure.
+Key variables: container moisture barrier performance, headspace humidity changes over time, and whether a desiccant is needed (and the risk of overdrying).

-A desiccant can be helpful, but it’s not a default solution.
+A desiccant can help, but it’s not a default solution.
 If it’s oversized or mismatched to the gummy’s moisture/Aw profile, the product can drift toward an overly firm chew.
-The right approach is to finalize the gummy with the final packaging configuration and confirm performance through stability.
+The right approach: finalize the gummy with the final packaging configuration and confirm performance through stability.

 How KorNutra approaches amino acid gummy quality under cGMP

-Amino acid gummies have a habit of passing early checks and failing later, so KorNutra’s approach is to tighten the plan around the failure modes that actually happen in the field.
+Amino acid gummies have a habit of passing early checks and failing later, so we tighten the plan around the failure modes that actually happen in the field.

 Critical quality attributes worth building into the program

-• Assay per amino acid (not only “total aminos”)
+• Assay per amino acid (not just total aminos)

 • Unit-to-unit consistency (weight and distribution control)